hmgu-itg/imputationserver-doc/docs/getting-started.md

 ![](images/Job_summary.png)

+!!! info "Data Preparation"
     If you encounter problems with your data please read this tutorial about [Data Preparation](./prepare-your-data.md) to ensure your data is in the correct format.

 ### Quality Control